busbud/tailwind-buddy/README.md

 # Tailwind Buddy: Your Friendly Helper for Composing Tailwind Classes 🎨

-You are at the good place if you are looking for:
+Welcome!
+If you are looking for:

-- The Fastest tailwind variant utilty that you can ask [our benchmarks](./packages/benchmark/README.md) or [see here](#benchmarks)
+- The fastest Tailwind variant utility, as demonstrated in [our benchmarks](./packages/benchmark/README.md) or [see here](#benchmarks)
-- Building tailwind variant components powered by tailwind
+- Tools for building Tailwind variant components
-- Wants to handle variants props responsivness
+- Support for responsive variant props
-- Ease of use (We try to find the good balance between developer experience who will build the library and the ones who will use your ui library)
+- Ease of use, balancing developer experience for both library builders and users
-- Compound variants that works with responsivness (Compound can base their classes overrides based on variants values but also other random props you give)
+- Compound variants that work responsively, overriding classes based on variant values and other props
-- Framework agnostic (Even if we have build the library base on react it will works nicely with other frameworks)
+- Framework-agnostic solutions (works well with frameworks other than React)
-- SSR friendly (we do generate the necessary classes you need both responsive and not)
+- SSR-friendly class generation, both responsive and non-responsive
-- Want to be able to use slots (Sometimes you want to be able to cut down your component into smaller piece but want to use the same props)
+- The ability to use slots (to break down components into smaller parts while using the same props)
-- A package actively maintained as its used by our company to power our new design system
+- An actively maintained package used by our company for our new design system
+- This library is opinionated and inspired by

-This library is opinonated inspired by [CVA](https://cva.style/docs) and [tailwind-variants](https://github.com/nextui-org/tailwind-variants).
+This library is opinonated and inspired by [CVA](https://cva.style/docs) and [tailwind-variants](https://github.com/nextui-org/tailwind-variants).

 ## Minimum setup  (no responsive values, no compounds)

-### Vscode settings for tailwind auto complete
+### Vscode settings for Tailwind Autocomplete

-We do have experimented few path to have auto complete and we still looking for a better way.
-But for now we suggest you to setup your vscode settings like this.
+For the best experience, set up your VSCode settings as follows:

 `.vscode/settings.json`